ArmineKhanan/Credit_risk/README.md

 # Credit Card Risk
 ## Overview: Purpose Definition
-Within the challenge, our goal is to develop a statistical model which is capable to classify loans as safe or fradulent.
-In other words we are confronted to binary classification problem.
-In the search for the most suitible model we will first deploy logistic regression model and, afterwards try out ensemble learning approach for the better results.
+Within the challenge, our goal is to develop a statistical model which is capable to classify loans as safe or fraudulent.
+In other words, we are confronted with a binary classification problem.
+In the search for the most suitable model, we will first deploy the logistic regression model and, afterward, try out the ensemble learning approach for better results.

 ## Logistic regression
 ### Data preperation